Therapy for Birth Trauma

 But your body doesn’t feel okay.

-You may feel on edge.
-You may feel emotional.
+You may feel on edge and emotionally raw.
 You may feel disconnected from your body or your baby.
 You may avoid thinking about your birth, or you may think about it constantly.
 You may feel panic when you walk into a hospital or drive past the place where you delivered.

 You may feel like your body failed you.